Nik-Zainal-Group/signature.tools.lib/README.md

 <a name="faq"/>

-**Hi, in R/HRDetect.R, the function applyHRDetectDavies2017 seems to have mean/sd values hardcoded for each input feature.
+**In R/HRDetect.R, the function applyHRDetectDavies2017 seems to have mean/sd values hardcoded for each input feature.
 This results in input data not being standardized to mean=0/sd=1.
 Is this intentional?
 I'm assuming these values come from the results for the 371 samples in the 2017 paper?**

 Yes it is intentional.
 In order for the parameters of the linear model to be meaningful the new input data has to be processed in the same way as the training data, which means that the same mean and sd of the training data should be provided.
 Please check the R documentation of the function for the details of how to input your data.